imagej/imagej.github.io/pages/Morphological_Segmentation.md

 ### Watershed Segmentation panel

 ![Watershed Segmentation
-panel](Morphological-segmentation-watershed-segmentation-panel.png
+panel](/images/pages/Morphological-segmentation-watershed-segmentation-panel.png
-"Watershed Segmentation panel")This panel is reserved to the parameters involved in the segmentation pipeline.
+"Watershed Segmentation panel")"This panel is reserved to the parameters involved in the segmentation pipeline.
 By default, only the tolerance can be changed.
 Clicking on “Advanced options” enables the rest of options.